AdamSobieski/Nifty/OVERVIEW.md

 In this approach, terms are URI-based, utilizing XML namespaces and, as n-ary encompasses binary, collections of formulas can be knowledge graphs.
 When creating collections of formulas, developers can specify that they desire for them to be knowledge graphs.

 Benefits of this n-ary URI-based approach include both expressiveness and modularity.
-With respect to expressiveness, beyond formulas being able to have three or more arguments, formulas can have one.
+With respect to expressiveness, beyond formulas being able to have three or more arguments, formulas can have unary predicates and one argument.
 Developers can, then, more easily quote nested formulas.

 ```
 @prefix example: <http://example.com/>.